-You’re not alone if you have concerns about your blood pressure.
+You’re not alone if you have questions about your blood pressure.

-Many people go about their lives unaware that their blood pressure levels may be creeping higher, even within the normal range, as they age or add on extra pounds.
+Many people go about their lives unaware that their blood pressure levels may be creeping higher, even as it is maintained within the normal range, as they age or add on extra pounds.

 Things you take for granted – like remembering names or your ability to think or learn – can be affected.